-(TUCSON, Ariz.)
-When Librarian on the Move Karen Greene launched the Bookbike program three years ago with one Bookbike, she had a specific goal.
+When librarian Karen Greene launched the Bookbike program three years ago with one Bookbike, she had a specific goal.
 "We reach out to people where they are meeting, gathering, and hanging out to encourage them to come to the Library.
 But ultimately, it’s all about getting free books out to the community," said Greene.

-On Saturday, September 12, 10-11am, Eckstrom-Columbus Library is hosting a book drive kick-off party with County Supervisor Ramón Valadez, former County Supervisor Dan Eckstrom, Library Director Melinda Cervantes, and the Bookbike partners and volunteers that make the program possible.
-Take a selfie with the two new Bookbikes, stay for the bike safety class at 11:30am, get a chance to win a free U-lock.
+On Saturday, September 12, 10am-12:30pm, Eckstrom-Columbus Library is hosting a book drive kick-off party with County Supervisor Ramón Valadez, former County Supervisor Dan Eckstrom, Library Director Melinda Cervantes, and the Bookbike partners and volunteers who make the program possible.
+Take a selfie with the two new Bookbikes, stay for the bike safety class at 11:30am, make some bookmarks with us, and get a chance to win a free U-lock.
 Bring a book to donate if you can.
 Light refreshments will be served.

 Children’s books, books in Spanish, and cookbooks are popular Bookbike materials, but any new and gently-used books that are donated will be accepted.
 Paperbacks are preferred because they are easier and lighter to pack in the Bookbikes.
 Take a look at the Bookbike in action.

-The Brucker Family, Pima County Bike and Pedestrian Program, Lions Club, Macy's, The Ordinary Bike Shop, ABUS, and Kryptonite
+The Brucker Family, the Pima County Bicycle and Pedestrian Program, Lions Club, Macy's, the Ordinary Bike Shop, ABUS, and Kryptonite

 We’re Pima County Public Library.
 For more than 100 years, we have been about people just like you.
 Today, at 27 libraries, online, or out in the community, our dedicated staff and volunteers are always looking ahead to help you find what you’re looking for.
-And every day we’re making our mission— by educating and connecting people, and inspiring ideas—a reality.
+Every day we’re making our mission a reality by educating, inspiring, and connecting people.